meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 ![Meilisearch demo for an ecommerce website displaying faceting UI](/faceted-search/facets-ecommerce.png)

 Faceted search interfaces often have a count of how many results belong to each facet.
-This UI gives users a visual clue of the range of results available for each facet.
+This gives users a visual clue of the range of results available for each facet.

 ### Filters or facets

 In Meilisearch, facets are a specific use-case of filters.
 The question of whether something is a filter or a facet is mostly one pertaining to UX and UI design.

-### Configuring facets
+### Configuring and using facets

 Like any other filter, attributes you want to use as facets must be added to the [`filterableAttributes` list](/reference/api/settings.md#filterable-attributes) in the index's settings before they can be used.

 Once they have been configured, you can search for facets with [the `facets` search parameter](/reference/api/search.md#facets).

 ::: warning
-Please note that synonyms don't apply to facets.
+Synonyms don't apply to facets.
 Meaning, if you have `SF` and `San Francisco` set as synonyms, filtering by `SF` and `San Francisco` will show you different results.
 :::

 ::: note
 Meilisearch does not differentiate between facets and filters.
 This means that, despite its name, `facets` can be used with any attributes added to `filterableAttributes`.
 :::

-#### Facets distribution
+#### Facet distribution

-Using `facets` will add an extra field,`facetDistribution`, to the returned search results containing the number of matching documents distributed among all the values of a given facet.
+Using `facets` will add an extra field,`facetDistribution`, to the returned search results containing the number of matching documents distributed among the values of a given facet.
 The `facets` search parameter expects an array of strings.
 Each string is an attribute present in the `filterableAttributes` list.

 The following search query gives you the distribution of `batman` movies per genre: